himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 ### How I make them *feel* like normal apps

-There are a few steps I take to help make these applications *feel* more like a normal, native ones.
+There are a few steps I take to help make these builds *feel* more like native ones.

 #### Desktop Files